The Top 25 D3 Athletic Facilities

 4. University of Mary Hardin-Baylor

-The University of Mary Hardin-Baylor’s sports facilities include the Mayborn Campus Center, a comprehensive 122,000-sq.ft. building with a 2,500-seat arena, indoor track, natatorium, and training/facility labs.1 But their crown jewel is Crusader Stadium (pictured), one of the best D3 Football stadiums in the country.
-Maybe everything is just bigger in Texas, but this D3 facility has always stood out as an incredible place to watch a game.
-UMHB’s volleyball & basketball arena is also one of the best in the country.
+The University of Mary Hardin-Baylor’s sports facilities include the Mayborn Campus Center, a comprehensive 122,000-sq.ft. building with a 2,500-seat arena, indoor track, natatorium, and training/facility labs.1 But their crown jewel is Crusader Stadium (pictured), one of the best D3 Football facilities in the country.
+Maybe everything is just bigger in Texas, but this D3 football stadium has always stood out as an incredible place to watch a game.
+UMHB’s volleyball & basketball arena is also one of the best in the country - not just amongst D3 athletic facilities.

 Total Score: 19